chinapedia/wikipedia.abstract.en/Page/Knitting.md

 Record

-Guinness_World_Record_Knitting_Needles.jpeg The current holder of the Guinness World Record for Knitting with the Largest Knitting Needles is Julia Hopson[20] of Penzance in Cornwall.
+The current holder of the Guinness World Record for Knitting with the Largest Knitting Needles is Julia Hopson[20] of Penzance in Cornwall.

 Julia knitted a square of ten stitches and ten rows in stockinette stitch using knitting needles that were 6.5 centimeters in diameter and 3.5 meters long.

 Ancillary tools

-Knitting_tools.png

 Various tools have been developed to make hand-knitting easier.
 Tools for measuring needle diameter and yarn properties have been discussed above, as well as the yarn swift, ballwinder and "yarntainers".
 Crochet hooks and a darning needle are often useful in binding/casting off or in joining two knitted pieces edge-to-edge.
 The darning needle is used in duplicate stitch (also known as Swiss darning).
 The crochet hook is also essential for repairing dropped stitches and some specialty stitches such as tufting.
 Other tools such as knitting spools or pom-pom makers are used to prepare specific ornaments.
 For large or complex knitting patterns, it is sometimes difficult to keep track of which stitch should be knit in a particular way; therefore, several tools have been developed to identify the number of a particular row or stitch, including circular stitch markers, hanging markers, extra yarn and row counters.
 A second potential difficulty is that the knitted piece will slide off the tapered end of the needles when unattended; this is prevented by "point protectors" that cap the tapered ends.
 Another problem is that too much knitting may lead to hand and wrist troubles; for this, special stress-relieving gloves are available.
 In traditional Shetland knitting a special belt is often used to support the end of one needle allowing the knitting greater speed.
 Finally, there are sundry bags and containers for holding knitting, yarns and needles.